-So be on the lookout for deals as the sportsbooks begin to launch in Virginia.
-Since the market itself will be new, operators will seek to grab as much market share as they can.
-They will roll out the red carpet for you in order to make that happen.
+Since the market itself is new, operators are seeking to grab as much market share as they can.
+They are rolling out the red carpet for you in order to make that happen.

 We talked briefly in earlier sections about using bonus codes to redeem offers and promotions at Virginia sportsbooks.
 Bonuses are a ubiquitous feature of playing on an online sportsbook because bookmakers are always looking for ways to create a sense of brand loyalty from their customer bases.

-However, there is not just one kind of bonus that you might encounter.
-In fact, there is more than one way a sportsbook might choose to reward you.
+However, you are going to encounter more than one type of bonus.
+In fact, there is more than one way a sportsbook could choose to reward you.

-We’re going to talk about all the different types of bonuses below.
-If you just want a brief rundown of what you might find, though, here are the types of bonuses on Virginia sportsbooks:
+Let’s talk about all the different types of bonuses.
+If you just want a brief rundown of what you can find, though, here are the types of bonuses on Virginia sportsbooks: